South Korea Says It Won't Pull Out Of Japan Intel-Sharing Pact — For Now

 The eleventh-hour reversal salvages a 2016 pact brokered by the Obama administration that has allowed South Korea and Japan to share valuable information about their neighbors, most notably North Korea and China.

-South Korea's pivot on GSOMIA follows progress on trade, with Japan agreeing to resume talks about export controls, and Seoul pledging to drop a World Trade Organization action against Japan.
+South Korea's pivot on GSOMIA follows progress on trade, with Japan agreeing to resume talks about export controls and Seoul pledging to drop a World Trade Organization action against Japan.

-The U.S. has been urging its two close allies to preserve the deal and tone down their disputes, which are rooted in lingering disagreements over Japan's decades-long colonialization of Korea and its occupation of the country during World War II.
+The U.S. has been urging its two close allies to preserve the deal and tone down their disputes, which are rooted in lingering disagreements over Japan's decades-long colonization of Korea and its occupation of the country during World War II.

 As NPR has reported: